christiskatsouris/tailEstimates/README.md

 For running this program as it is, it requires the data files of the TENET paper.

-It should work with other data sets as well.
+It should work with other data sets as well provided that the cross-section of returns and macroeconomic variables are stored in two separate data formats (e.g., 2 different .csv files)

 ###############################################################################
 ### MAIN FUNCTION 1: Estimation of the Forecasted Risk Matrices            ####